 It would be dangerous to assume that teens and even younger children know what decisions to make regarding the abuse of prescription drugs.
 A report from USA Today described the phenomenon of “pharming,” a party during which young people trade and consume prescription pills they may have harvested from family and friends’ medicine chests.
 A report from Australia stated that children were swapping prescriptions in the schoolyard in increasing numbers.
 The drugs most commonly traded were Ritalin, pain medication, and diet pills.
 And in February 2011, a sixth-grade student in Arizona arrived at school with prescription drugs in his backpack which he then handed out to his fellow students.

 Narconon Steps up to Reduce Youth Drug Abuse through a Better Educational Program

-For this reason, Narconon centers around the world have provided drug education services to schools, clubs, civic groups and children's center for decades.
-With the help of experienced Narconon staff like Bobby Wiggins, a comprehensive drug education curriculum has been developed that covers a wide range of facts children need to know to stay safe.
+For this reason, Narconon centers around the world have provided drug education services to schools, clubs, civic groups and children’s center for decades.
+Through extensive research and experience, a comprehensive drug education curriculum has been developed that covers a wide range of facts children need to know to stay safe.

 Some drug education programs try to scare children with stories of people who have died of overdoses.
 Other programs insist that kids not do drugs but omit any logical reasons why they should make that decision.
-Observing that these tactics did not work, Narconon's Bobby Wiggins set out to develop a program that would get real results: changed opinions about drug abuse and lower drug use statistics.
-And he accomplished that goal.
+Observing that these tactics did not work, Narcononset out to develop a program that would get real results: changed opinions about drug abuse and lower drug use statistics.

 The result was the Narconon curriculum of eight classes that thoroughly educate young people on the real ways drug abuse harms them.
 When students are thoroughly informed of the serious effects of drug use, they can think for themselves and make better decisions.